 Prior to submitting an online job posting, HRS and the appointing authority consider the competencies and requirements of the particular position in order to ensure the most effective, efficient, and useful method of recruitment for the position.
 HRS and the appointing authority may determine screening methods based on the HRS analysis of the position.

 When appropriate, HRS may approve use of a search firm to assist with the recruitment and screening of applicants.

 HRS encourages the use of search committees for the process of evaluating, screening, interviewing and recommending to hire.
 Resources for the hiring manager and search committee are available at the Staff Recruitment ToolKit website:

 OPDRS User Groups

-The following user groups use the Online Position Description and Recruitment System (OPDRS) for processing employee conducting recruitments and searches.
+The following user groups use the Online Position Description and Recruitment System (OPDRS) for recruitments and searches.